WordPress/twentytwentyone/CONTRIBUTING.md

 1. Type `./vendor/bin/phpcs` into the command line and press [return], to check all files.
 Type `./vendor/bin/phpcs` filename.php into the command line and press [return], to check a single file.

+### WordPress Local Environment

+To ease development, a user can utilize `wp-env` for local testing.
+This is dependent on docker being installed and available on the local computer.

+#### Installation

+1. Ensure that you run `npm i` to install all needed components.
+2. Start the environment with `npm run env:start`
+3. Open a browser with `npm run env:open` or browse to https://localhost:8888.
+4. If a reset is needed, run `npm run env:clean` to reset all settings.